guygreenleaf/FlickrPhotoManager/README.md

 # Checkpoints:

-1. Implement OAuth 1.0 routine to authenticate users - ?
+1. Implement OAuth 1.0 routine to authenticate users - DONE

 2. Finish creating Flickr User object and create common methods to do actions such as upload and manage photos - In Progress